-What Age Actually Measures: Orbits, Not Time
+What Age truly Measures: Orbits, no longer Time

-Why Orbital Period Is the Key Variable
+Why Orbital duration Is the important thing Variable

-The Planetary Age Formula
+The Planetary Age components

 Step 1 — Convert Your Age to Earth Days